Gold Filled vs. Gold Vermeil vs. Gold Plating: A 101 Guide

 • Gold filled

-Making gold-filled items takes a long time and requires expensive technology not readily available to low end jewelers.
-Also, the amount of gold coating is considerably more than that involved in making gold vermeil and gold plating.
+Making gold-filled items takes a significantly higher amount of gold and requires expensive technology not readily available to lower-end jewelers and price-sensitive consumers.
 These are the factors responsible for the priciness of gold-filled items.

 • Gold vermeil